NETFLIX WON’T PAY RANSOM – STREAM AWAY!

 That should be the mantra Telcos, OTT platforms, Movie Studios and Advertisers need to adopt.
 Let me expand on it…

-The image above is from the talk deck and features the “inside” of the Netflix VR app.
+The image above is from my slide-deck at the OTT Summit, and features the “inside” of the Netflix VR app.
 It’s your man-cave for lack of a better gender neutral term.
 (Netflix, give us customizable options, next?)
 In real life while I’m on my couch watching big screen TV, I can instinctively reach to my left and grab the landline to make a call – In Dubai, landline to landline calls are free.
 Now that Telcos are looking at an OTT content strategy, how about a “VR” phone that can be picked up to make free international calls; because VOIP?

 A little incentive there, to get audiences to “log in” to the Telcos’ or OTT providers Virtual world.